TatianaShavrina/blog/_posts/2018-08-30-spellcheck.md

 ## Approximate string matching

-Now let's move to tricks with word distance and their fast
+Now let's move to tricks with word distance and optimal candidate ranging.

 ### 2. Bk-trees

 A BK-tree is a metric tree suggested by Walter Austin Burkhard and Robert M. Keller[1] specifically adapted to discrete metric spaces.
 For simplicity, let us consider integer discrete metric d (x, y).
 Then, BK-tree is defined in the following way: an arbitrary element a is selected as root node.
 The root node may have zero or more subtrees.
 The k-th subtree is recursively built of all elements b such that d(a,b)=k.
 BK-trees can be used for approximate string matching in a dictionary:

 ![](https://nullwords.files.wordpress.com/2013/03/bk31-e1363207034407.png)